NEWPORT – LONDON PADDINGTON, c1977 or 78

 Photo Credit: Unknown

 ISTANBUL YENIKAPI – YESILKOY (near Ataturk airport), 2011

 Well this was an experience, having escaped the dodgy guy with yellow rotting teeth who wanted some sort of payment for showing me where the train station was I waited on the platform in the hope the train would make an appearance sooner rather than later.
 Fortunately it did but this thing really was a groovy train, jittering all over the place.
 It would have felt a lot safer had Turkish railways or whomever operated it remembered to attach doors!
 Istanbul’s public transport is (or was at the time) somewhat disjointed with metro, trams and funiculars.
 I believe things have improved since.

 HONG KONG – BEIJING WEST, 2011

-As shown recently on my Five Years in a Kingdom of Red blog this was my introduction to China.
+As shown recently on my Five Years in a Kingdom of Red blog (link below) this was my introduction to China.
 Now you can do it a whole lot quicker but at great expense.

 Passage from House of Many Faces (book in progress)…